dscp46/dissectors/doc/ddt2.md

 > This document IS NOT a specification, rather a scratchbook which details how messages are encoded.

 ## Message yEncoding
-Prior to being segmented, the messages are yEncoded with the following parameters:
+Prior to being sent, the messages are yEncoded with the following parameters:
   * Begin marker: `[SOB]`
   * End marker: `[SOB]`
   * Escape character: `=` (`0x3D`)